cosmic-lang/cosmic/docs/basics.md

   - also ().
 - `null`
 - `typeid`
   - i32, int, char, MyRecord.
-Types are values in `Ruka`
+Types are values in `Rex`
 - `moduleid`
 - `error`
 - `range`